Advanced Economics Exchange Program (AEEP) for DES/ESS and CLEFIN/FINANCE Students

 - GRE score with a minimum score on the Quantitative section of at least 160 or GMAT with a minimum total score of 680

-- Valid TOEFL minimum score of 100 or IELTS minimum score of 7.0.
+- TOEFL minimum score of 100 or IELTS minimum score of 7.0.
+The tests must have been taken no more than two years before the intended date of entry.
 Other relevant language proficiency proofs (e.g. other international certificates, English-taught Undergraduate or Graduate studies) will be evaluated on a case by case basis.

 Applicants should submit: